Iowa State University Hosts Data-Driven Research Summer School

 Summer School speakers covered a broad range of Big Data topics, including the Big Data paradigm shift, the challenge of education and engagement with Big Data, data visualization and challenges and solutions in acquiring data.

-Participants also learned about programming languages and Python, machine learning, methods and tools for text mining, and using scalable tools for text mining, among other topics.
+Participants also learned about programming languages R and Python, machine learning, methods and tools for text mining, and using scalable tools for text mining, among other topics.

 “Big Data represents a fundamental shift in how we engage with discovery, but many researchers need more training to leverage its potential,” said Iowa State vice president for research Sarah Nusser.
 “Hridesh and Pavan’s Summer School helped researchers from all disciplines understand core data science principles, appropriate tools for working with data, and how both can be applied to develop meaningful insights from data.”